 4. Ask for a doggy bag

-It takes a bit of front to ask but I have done this a few times now and it has worked so well, I may make it a way of life,
+It takes a bit of front to ask but I have done this a few times now and it has worked so well.

 5. Make time

 It goes without saying that you should choose somewhere with a good hygiene rating and decent food on offer.
-As we have to eat smaller sizes, eat something that tastes good and has been cooked to adequate standards.
+As we have to eat smaller sizes, eat something that tastes good and has been cooked to good standards.
 As we are more susceptible to stomach upsets, it is not worth taking the risk if something does not taste or look cooked or quite right.
-If in doubt, do not eat it.
+If in doubt, it is fine to leave it.